Nizoral Shampoo and Hair Loss: An In-Depth Guide

 But ketoconazole shampoos will kill your volume, and leave your hair looking dull and lifeless.
 It will also make it dry, brittle, and prone to breakage.
 If you have longer hair you can also the dry hair shafts to tangle easily.

-Your two options are a) to use another shampoo after applying you’ve applied the ketoconazole and then the conditioner, or b) to just a conditioner afterward, straight after the ketoconazole.
+Your two options are a) to use another shampoo after you’ve applied the ketoconazole and then the conditioner, or b) to just a conditioner afterward, straight after the ketoconazole.

 A man with hair loss